 Licensee responses should not be included in the summary.

+16.09 Third Party Reviews (if applicable).
+In rare circumstances, it may be necessary to document the completion of third-party reviews in this section of a report.
+For example, state “The inspectors reviewed Institute on Nuclear Power Operations reports that were issued during the inspection period.”
+Omit this report section when there are no reviews.

-Documents Reviewed.
+16.10 Documents Reviewed.
 A list of the documents and records reviewed during an inspection must be included in the inspection report.
 The list need not include those reviewed documents and records already identified in the body of the report nor those which, upon review, were determined not to support the inspection scope and determinations.
 The level of detail for listed documents must be sufficient to allow the NRC to retrieve the document from the licensee in the foreseeable future.
 Therefore, a unique identifier, which may include the tracking number, title, revision and/or date, must be provided for each document referenced.

+16.11 Report Attachments (if applicable).
+If desired, attachments (e.g., escalated enforcement supporting details) may be referenced and added to the end of the inspection report.
+The attachments may be combined into a single attachment entitled "Supplemental Information" if desired.

+16.12 List of Acronyms (if applicable).
+Acronyms should be spelled out when first used in inspection report text (e.g., Licensee Performance Review (LPR)).
+A list of acronyms should be included in the inspection report or referenced, when the report section is 20 pages or longer.
+When referenced, the list of acronyms should be made publicly available for publicly available reports.

+16.13 Cover Letter Enclosures (if applicable).
+The inspection report, starting with the cover page, is typically cover letter Enclosure 1.
+An additional cover letter enclosure may be necessary to communicate an NOV.

-0616-1 RELEASE AND DISCLOSURE OF INSPECTION REPORTS AND ASSOCIATED DOCUMENTS
+0616-17 RELEASE AND DISCLOSURE OF INSPECTION REPORTS AND ASSOCIATED DOCUMENTS